 Offered: As needed.

-BIOL 445 - Behavioral Neuroscience (4)

-Advanced assessment of neural systems and function is presented, with an emphasis on techniques and laboratory approaches.
-Neuroscience labs include anatomical, physiological, pharmacological, genetic, and behavioral analyses in animal models.
-Credit cannot be received for both PSYC 445 and BIOL 445.
-5 contact hours.

-Prerequisite: Completed college mathematics competency, PSYC 110, PSYC 221 and PSYC 345.

-Offered: Annually.

 BIOL 460W - Biology Senior Seminar (3)

 Topics covering the breadth of biology content are synthesized in this capstone experience.
 Skills emphasized are writing and oral presentation in science.
 A content examination and literature review are required.
 Graded H, S, U. This is a Writing in the Discipline (WID) course.